nautobot/nautobot/nautobot/docs/plugins/region-and-site-data-migration-guide.md

 ## Remove Site/Region Related Fields from Migrated Data Models

 After the data migration is successful, we need to remove the `site`/`region` fields from your data model so that Nautobot will be able to remove the `Site` and `Region` models.
+Note that we need to remove those attributes in a separate migration file from the previous since they are two different operations.
 You can do that by simply removing the `site`/`region` attributes from your model class:

 ```python
 # models.py